davidsilvapires/tcruziReplicationOrigins/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/f/fc/Logo_Instituto_Butantan_horizontal.svg/800px-Logo_Instituto_Butantan_horizontal.svg.png" height="100">

 # _Trypanosoma cruzi_ Replication Origins

+This repository contains scripts relative to experiments published at the following paper: **Integrating high-throughput analysis to create an atlas of replication origins in _Trypanosoma cruzi_ in the context of genome structure and variability** (_to be submitted_).

+We present three different pipelines:
+1. **Chiporcs:** ChIP-seq pipeline of Orc1Cdc6 in _Trypanosoma cruzi_.
+2. **DNAscent:** Nascent DNA pipeline.
+3. **Atlas:** The construction of a dataset that combines the results of the implemented pipelines.

 > Text that is a quote

-This repository contains scripts relative to experiments published at the following paper: **Integrating high-throughput analysis to create an atlas of replication origins in _Trypanosoma cruzi_ in the context of genome structure and variability** (_to be submitted_).

 This site was built using [GitHub Pages](https://pages.github.com/).